aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Ironclad.md

 |2|2/5|

 ## Move 1 - Projectile beam
-A single target projectile beam.
+A multiple targets projectile beams.

 ### `nonphyscal` set to true
 This move always sets `nonphyscal` to true which affects the effects of the `FrostBite`, `SpikeBod` and `PoisonTouch` [medal](../Enums%20and%20IDs/Medal.md) if equipped on the target.